RUHAAN-SRIVASTAVA/VOICE-GPT/README.md

 # VOICE-GPT
 This project is a Python script that uses IBM TTS API and OpenAI API to create a voice assistant that is capable of answering questions.
 The voice assistant is designed to only respond to questions and ignore any other inputs.
+The voice assistant is designed to be user-friendly and easy to set up.
+Users can simply run the script on their local machine and start asking questions.
+The script can be customized with different prompts and question types, and the IBM TTS API can be adjusted to generate speech in different languages or with different voices.
+This project is ideal for anyone looking to experiment with voice assistants and natural language processing.
+It demonstrates how powerful AI tools like OpenAI and IBM TTS API can be used to create conversational interfaces that are capable of understanding and responding to human language.